baoxingsong/quota_Anchor/README.md

     dotplot             Generate collinear gene pairs dotplot or homologous gene pairs dotplot. circle              Collinearity result visualization(circos).
     line                Collinearity result visualization(line style).
-    class_gene          Genes or gene pairs are classified into whole genome duplication, tandem duplication, proximal duplication, transposed duplication, and dispersed duplication.
+    line_proali         Anchors file from AnchorWave proali to visualization(line style). class_gene          Genes or gene pairs are classified into whole genome duplication, tandem duplication, proximal duplication, transposed duplication, and dispersed duplication.
 For gene classification, there is also a single gene category (singleton) which has no homologous gene. kde                 Focal species all syntenic pairs ks / block ks median histogram and gaussian kde curve. kf                  Ks fitting plot of the focal species whole genome duplication or ks fitting plot including the corrected ks peaks of species divergence events.
-    trios               Generate trios (consist of focal species, sister species, and outgroup species) and species pair files based on the binary newick tree. correct             The peak ks of species divergence events were fitted and corrected to the evolutionary rate level of the focal species.
+    trios               Generate trios (consist of focal species, sister species, and outgroup species) and species pair files based on the binary newick tree.
+    correct             The peak ks of species divergence events were fitted and corrected to the evolutionary rate level of the focal species.
 ```